-A prospective ongoing trial (CHRYSALIS-2a) will validate these biomarkers in a new cohort requiring tumor biopsy at entry among post-osimertinib, EGFR-mutated NSCLC.
+A prospective ongoing trial (CHRYSALIS-2) will validate these biomarkers in a new cohort requiring tumor biopsy at entry among post-osimertinib, EGFR-mutated NSCLC.

 Is the Combination Needed?

-During the discussion following Dr. Cho’s presentation, a number of listeners wrote in with a similar question: Why the combination?
+During the discussion following Dr. Cho’s presentation, a number of listeners posed a similar question: Why the combination?
 Wouldn’t single-agent amivantamab have just as good a showing?

-His response was: “In the CHRYSALIS phase I study, we retrospectively analyzed amivantamab monotherapy vs combination therapy, and we observed a numerically higher response rate and progression-free survival without enhanced toxicity compared to single-agent amivantamab.
+Dr. Cho responded: “First, in the CHRYSALIS phase I study, we retrospectively analyzed amivantamab monotherapy vs combination therapy, and we observed a numerically higher response rate and progression-free survival without enhanced toxicity compared with single-agent amivantamab.
 Second, given the bispecific nature of the drug, we imagined that amivantamab cannot penetrate the central nervous system, so a central nervous system–protective effect may be provided by lazertinib.
 Third, amivantamab has immune cell–directing activity in multiple preclinical studies.
-The combination, compared to amivantamab monotherapy, will induce several chemokine-recruiting immune cells in the tumor microenvironment.
+The combination, compared with amivantamab monotherapy, may induce several chemokine-recruiting immune cells in the tumor microenvironment.
 This may enhance the antitumor activity of amivantamab.”

 DISCLOSURE: The study was sponsored by Johnson & Johnson.
-Dr. Cho has served in a leadership role for Gencurix Inc and Interpark Bio Convergence Corp; holds ownership interests in Bridgebio Therapeutics, Cyrus Therapeutics, Gencurix Inc, Interpark Bio Convergence Corp, KANAPH Therapeutics Inc, and TheraCanVac Inc; has served in a consulting or advisory role for AstraZeneca, Blueprint Medicines, Bristol Myers Squibb, Boehringer Ingelheim, Bridgebio Therapeutics, Cyrus Therapeutics, Eli Lilly, Guardant Health, Janssen, KANAPH Therapeutics Inc, Medpacto, MSD, Novartis, Ono Pharmaceutical, Oscotec Inc, Pfizer, Roche, Takeda, and Yuhan; has received research funding from Abbvie, AstraZeneca, Bayer, Blueprint Medicines, Champions Oncology, Dizal Pharma, Dong-A ST, Eli Lilly, GIInnovation, Interpark Bio Convergence Corp, Janssen, Medpacto, MOGAM Institute, MSD, Novartis, Ono, and Yuhan; holds intellectual property in Champions Oncology; and has held other relationships with DAAN Biotherapeutics.
+Dr. Cho has served in a leadership role for Gencurix Inc and Interpark Bio Convergence Corp; holds ownership interests in Bridgebio Therapeutics, Cyrus Therapeutics, Gencurix Inc, Interpark Bio Convergence Corp, Kanaph Therapeutics, and TheraCanVac; has served as a consultant or advisor to AstraZeneca, Blueprint Medicines, Bristol Myers Squibb, Boehringer Ingelheim, Bridgebio Therapeutics, Cyrus Therapeutics, Eli Lilly, Guardant Health, Janssen, Kanaph Therapeutics, Medpacto, MSD, Novartis, Ono Pharmaceutical, Oscotec, Pfizer, Roche, Takeda, and Yuhan; has received research funding from AbbVie, AstraZeneca, Bayer, Blueprint Medicines, Champions Oncology, Dizal Pharma, Dong-A ST, Eli Lilly, GI Innovation, Interpark Bio Convergence Corp, Janssen, Medpacto, MOGAM Institute, MSD, Novartis, Ono, and Yuhan; holds intellectual property in Champions Oncology; and has held other relationships with DAAN Biotherapeutics.